quincycheng/katacoda-scenarios-personal/conjur-jenkins/conjur-appid.md

 This policy does the following:

 - Declares a layer that inherits the name of the policy under which it is loaded.
-In our example, the layer name will become jenkins-frontend.
+In our example, the layer name will become `jenkins-frontend`.
-- Declares a host named frontend-01
+- Declares a host named `frontend-01`
 - Adds the host into the layer.
 A layer may have more than one host.
-Change the following items:
+You may need to change the following items in your own environment:
 - Change the host name to match the DNS host name of your Jenkins host.
-Change it in both the !host statement and the !grant statement.
+Change it in both the `!host` statement and the `!grant` statement.
 - Optionally declare additional Jenkins hosts.
 Add each new host as a member in the !grant statement.

 4. Load the policy into Conjur under the Jenkins policy branch you declared previously: